 Photo by Christine Urick

 Friday, April 6, the Commemoration of the Anniversary of United State’s entry into WWI was held.
 It was a beautiful day.
 The recitation of honored Brunswick County WWI veterans was touching.
-More details will follow.
-Until then, please read the DAR Brunswick Chapter blog post.
+Read the DAR Brunswick Chapter blog post.

 The 1918 Fort Caswell Rifle Range had joined prestigious WWI memorials and landmarks such as Chicago’s “Soldier Field” and Washington, D.C.’s “National World War I Memorial at Pershing Park”.